Skip to main content

 Visitors can ride an elevator to the 85-foot "El Mirador" clock tower for unforgettable views of the city, coast and mountains.
 Other attractions include the Mural Room, "Spirit of the Ocean" fountain, noteworthy architecture and ornate tile work throughout the building.

-Free docent tours are conducted of the historic Santa Barbara Courthouse at 10:30 am and 2:00 pm Monday through Friday, except on Court holidays.
-Tours on Saturday and Sunday start at 2:00 pm.
+Free docent tours are conducted of the historic Santa Barbara Courthouse Monday through Friday at 10:30 AM, except for Court Holidays and every day except December 25 at 2:00 PM.
 The tour begins in the Mural Room on the second floor.
 No reservation is required.

 Information on Courthouse restoration can be found on the Courthouse Legacy Foundation's website.